aces/Loris/modules/user_accounts/test/TestPlan.md

 14. Check that when editing a user account it is not possible to set the password to its actual value (i.e. it needs to change).
 [Automated]
 15. Verify that if the editor does not have permission 'Across all sites add and edit users' then the site drop-down list is populated with the editor's associated sites, otherwise all sites are displayed.
-16. Check that if the 'Display additional information' entry is set to false in the Configuration module, fields Degree, Academic Position, Institution, Department, Street Address, City, State/Province, Zip/Postal Code, Country and FAX are not shown.
+16. Check that if the 'Additional user information' entry is set to false in the Configuration module, fields Degree, Academic Position, Institution, Department, Street Address, City, State/Province, Zip/Postal Code, Country and FAX are not shown.
 17. Check that the 'Examiner At:' and 'Examiner Status' sections are available only if you have the 'Across all sites add and certify examiners'.